Donna Windsor: 2014

 Donna returns to the village with her four-year-old daughter, April (Amelia Flanagan), moving in with Bob and Brenda Walker (Lesley Dunlop).
 The following day, April is nearly run over by Adam Barton (Adam Thomas), while on his quad bike, but she is saved by Marlon.
 He is then stunned to see Donna back in Emmerdale and when he confronts her, she reveals that he is the father of April.
 Marlon eventually warms to his daughter, and as Donna and April are leaving the village in Bob's car, Marlon stands in front them, causing Donna to hit her head on the windscreen, as Bob makes an emergency stop.
 Bob takes Donna to hospital, and as he sits in the waiting room, Donna reveals to a nurse that she has terminal mesothelioma, but does not want any one else to know.
 During a hospital appointment, Donna is told that her cancer is more aggressive than they anticipated and only has six months to a year left to live.
 Donna finds a confident in Rhona Goskirk (Zoe Henry), who persuades her to tell Marlon about her illness, but Donna tells her that she wants to tell him when the time is right and that she wants Marlon's relationship with April to grow organically and naturally, not over her illness.
 Following recent events, Donna and April move in with Rhona and her husband, Paddy (Dominic Brunt).
 Donna later flirts with Ross Barton (Michael Parr) at Cain Dingle (Jeff Hordley) and Moira Barton's (Natalie J. Robb) wedding.
-Donna decides to turn to crime, in order to raise more money to leave behind for April and Ross helps Donna burgle a jewellery store, belonging to a local criminal, but Ross is confronted by the property owner, an old aged pensioner, who Ross attacks and he is hospitalized.
+Donna decides to turn to crime, in order to raise more money to leave behind for April and Ross helps Donna burgle a jewellery store, belonging to a local criminal, but Ross is confronted by the property owner, an old aged pensioner, who Ross attacks and he is hospitalised.
 Donna decides to leave the village, alongside April, but later returns when the store owner makes a full recovery and is unable to identify his attacker.